raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

   //=> false
 ```

-Unfortunately, `productsOfProducts` doesn't have the same quality, although the number of nodes in each tree does grow over time, it does not do so monotonically.
-Sometimes, the number of nodes output is fewer than the previous number of nodes.
+Unfortunately, `productsOfProducts` doesn't have the same quality.
+The first sixteen values yielded have a steadily increasing number of nodes, with values 13 and 14 having six nodes.
+But then values 15, 16, and 17 have five nodes.
+Value 18 has six nodes, 19 and 20 have seven nodes, and then values 21 and 22 have five nodes again.

-We'll now develop an enumeration of trees that does not share structures, and never outputs a tree with fewer nodes than any of its predecessors.
+We'll now develop an enumeration of trees that does not share structures, and never yields a tree with fewer nodes than any of its predecessors.

 ---